 How a 1031 Exchange Works

 A 1031 exchange defers taxes on the sale of commercial property.
 This “property” can be both a business or a real estate investment.
-People can sell a property and reinvest their capital gains in a similar property (known as a like-kind property) of equal-or-greater value, avoiding capital gains taxes and other taxes.
+Investors can sell a property and reinvest their capital gains in a similar property (known as a like-kind property) of equal-or-greater value, avoiding capital gains taxes and other taxes.
 It’s required that you identify the like-kind property within 45 days and purchase it within 180 days.

-When a business owner or real estate investor sells a property, the profit made on the sale is called “capital gains.”
+For example, when a real estate investor sells a property, the profit made on the sale is called “capital gains.”
 This represents the owner’s equity earnings in the property.
 All capital gains are taxed at either the short-term capital gains rate between 10% – 37% for profits made on a sale within one year, or the long-term rate between 10% – 20% for profits made on a sale after one year of purchasing.

-However, business owners and real estate investors can defer these capital gains taxes if they use the 1031 tax exchange and invest in a like-kind property, which is a property of similar type (but not necessarily quality or value).
-This means that a 1031 exchange can save you as much as 39.6% of the profits you make on the sale of a property.
+Business owners and real estate investors can defer these capital gains taxes if they use the 1031 tax exchange and invest in a like-kind property, which is a property of similar type (but not necessarily quality or value).
+This means that a 1031 exchange can save you as much as 37% of the profits you make on the sale of a property.
 However, this isn’t common since 1031 exchanges are typically for long-term investments.
 We discuss this further in the rules section.

 Further, a 1031 exchange also lets you defer your depreciation recapture, which is a procedure for collecting income tax on the amount of depreciation claimed on your property.
 The taxes on depreciation recapture are typically charged at 25%.
 This means that a like-kind exchange can also save you as much as 25% on the depreciation of your property.